 The developer, Arthur Lazerow met the homeowners in 1990 or 1991 at the Andrew Jackson Middle School to turn the Association over to the homeowners.
 As a new community, many of us were first time homeowners, we didn’t know what a Homeowners’ Association was or its function.
 There was one homeowner, Kenneth Cox, a gifted and knowledgeable community organizer, who was selected by the homeowners as the community’s first president at that meeting.
 Kenneth had lots of experience with writing and organizing homeowners’ charters, selecting boards of directors, and how to interact effectively with management as we designed our association.
 When Kenneth spoke, everyone listened.
 There were concerns in the community, so the Board members worked very hard getting the developer to complete the projects before turning the Association over to the homeowners.

 There were many months before the project was complete.
 The first Board members were Kenneth Cox, Susan Russell, Geraldine Murphy, and Annette Mingo.
-The other homeowners who have served on the Board through the years were: Mr. Wiggins, Reginald Cotton, Renee Brooks, Alexis Hayes, Brian Harris, Ethel Powell, Jerome Davis, Daria Price, and Earl Taylor–its current board members are, Mocile Trotter, President, Sherry McAllister, Marina Charles, Adam Brown, Mark Shirley, and Karen Jones.
+The other homeowners who have served on the Board through the years were: Mr. Wiggins, Reginald Cotton, Renee Brooks, Alexis Hayes, Brian Harris, Ethel Powell, Jerome Davis, Daria Price, and Earl Taylor.
+The current 2022 board members are, Mocile Trotter, President, Sherry McAllister, Marina Charles, Sharon Washington, Mark Shirley, and as needed Volunteers.

-The HOA always tried to keep the community connected and engaged with committees such as the Newsletter Committee, the Social Club, the Political Connection, the Architectural Committee and Court Captains.
+The HOA always tried and do keep the community connected and engaged with committees such as the Newsletter Committee, the Social Club, the Political Connection, the Architectural Committee and Court Captains.

 The Political Connection